 Ever read the book Crazy Time?
 Author Abigail Trafford talks about how when your first real relationship after your divorce ends, it brings back the loss you felt from your divorce.
 You relive that memory of losing something, no matter how many years later.
 So, you get a double dose of your pain.
 You mourn both guys (according to Trafford.)

 Also very important: Trafford implies that the reason there are so many second marriages that don’t work out is because one or both of the people have never mourned the emotional loss of their first marriage.
 And, she says that when they get divorced for the second time, they often mourn the loss from the first marriage at that time.
 In other words, people try to mask the pain of their divorce by marrying someone else, and when that doesn’t work out, again, they mourn both loses.

-The thing is, I don’t want to minimize the pain of a divorce.
+The thing is, I don’t want to minimize the pain of ending a marriage.
 Trust me, those were dark days (months) and some of the lowest, most painful times I can ever remember.
 But I have to believe that a long term breakup can be brutal, and gut wrenchingly sad.

-The best way to put it is that neither divorce nor a breakup of a long term relationship is worse or better.
-They’re both awful and each is unique.
+The best way to put it is that neither ending a marriage or ending a long-term relationship is worse or better.
+They’re both awful.

 But when I recall my divorced friend sitting on my couch sobbing about her 2 year relationship ended, and telling me how guilty she felt that she was so much more devastated than she was by the end her marriage, I think I can understand how she felt back then.
 The good news is, my friend ended up getting remarried, has two kids and is very happy.

 In closing, I think that the lesson here might be the importance of letting yourself mourn the relationship part of your divorce.
 On your terms, of course, and only when you are ready.